Otto Depenheuer

-Otto Depenheuer (born 1953 in Bonn) is a German law professor and organist.
+Otto Depenheuer (born 1953 in Bonn) is a German legal scholar and organist.
+He is a professor of constitutional law, public law, and philosophy of law at the University of Cologne, and is also known for his work as a concert organist.
+Depenheuer gained national attention in 2007 when German Minister of the Interior Wolfgang Schäuble publicly recommended his book Selbstbehauptung des Rechtsstaates (Self-assertion of the Constitutional State), sparking public debate over his interpretations of state power, terrorism, and the legacy of Carl Schmitt.

+Biography

 Depenheuer studied law in Bonn, where he attained his doctorate in 1985 and his habilitation in 1992.
 After teaching law in Münster and Halle/Saale, Depenheuer was appointed to the chair for public law and philosophy of law at the University of Mannheim in 1993.
 In 1999, he assumed the chair for constitutional law, public law and philosophy of law at the University of Cologne.

 As a musician, Depenheuer was awarded the "Diplome de Concert" in 1986 at the Schola Cantorum in Paris.
 He has performed at organ concerts in Germany and at Notre Dame de Paris, Jerusalem, New York City, Singapore and Kraków.
 He has also edited numerous organ sonatas.